redpanda-data/connect/website/docs/components/outputs/mqtt.md

 ### `retained_interpolated`

+Override the value of `retained` with an interpolable value, this allows it to be dynamically set based on message contents.
+The value must resolve to either `true` or `false`.
-Override retained value with an interpolable value This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).
+This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).